rahulrai-in/fast-track-istio/fast-track-istio/traffic-management-patterns-1/step2.md

         subset: v1
 </pre>

 The previous policy routes the requests with a header key named `version` and the value set to 2 to version 2 of the **movies** API, and other requests to version 1 of the service.
 Let's apply the specifications to the cluster with the following command.

 `kubectl kustomize my-workshop/versioning | kubectl apply -f -`{{execute}}

-Let's send a request to version 1 of the service - v1.
+Ensure that the service is up and running, and send a request to version 1 of the service - v1.

 `curl https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/`{{execute}}